1313e/PRISM/docs/source/user/general_rules.rst

   - the names of model parameters also accept the internal indices of these model parameters.
     The index is the order in which the parameter names appear in the :attr:`~prism.modellink.modellink.ModelLink.par_name` list or as they appear in the output of the :meth:`~prism.pipeline.Pipeline.details` method;
-  - a sequence of integers, floats and/or strings will accept (almost) any formatting including most special characters as separators as long as they do not have any meaning (like a dot for floats or valid escape sequences for strings).
+  - a sequence of integers, floats and/or strings will accept (almost) any formatting including most special characters as separators as long as they do not have any meaning (like a dot for floats or valid escape sequences for strings);

     .. admonition:: Example